 Over the last three years, our product mix has evolved due to the economic and market cycles in China and the changing regulatory environment.
 From the third quarter of 2019, we ceased the offering of private credit products (classified in "other products" in the table above) and transitioned to offer more standardized public securities products.
 This decision was based on a combination of (i) our understanding and anticipation of the changing regulatory and market environment, and (ii) our commercial evaluation of the risks related to private credit products.
-Our transaction value increased by 2.6% from RMB94.7 billion in 2020 to RMB97.2 billion in 2021, primarily due to a slight increase in the distribution of private secondary products.
-Due to the volatility of macro environment and global secondary market in 2022, our transaction value decreased by 27.7% from RMB97.2 billion in 2021 to RMB70.3 billion in 2022.
+Our transaction value decreased by 27.7% from RMB97.2 billion in 2021 to RMB70.3 billion in 2022, primarily due to the volatility of macro environment and global secondary market in 2022.
+Our transaction value increased to RMB74.1 billion in 2023, primarily due to an increase in the distribution of private secondary and mutual fund products.